 Instacart is heading from the grocery store to the inventory market.

 The San Francisco-based grocery supply firm raised $660 million in its preliminary public providing of inventory, promoting 22 million shares at $30 apiece.
-Its shares have been set to start buying and selling Tuesday on the Nasdaq inventory change beneath the inventory image “CART.”
+Its shares have been set to start buying and selling Tuesday on the Nasdaq inventory trade beneath the inventory image “CART.”

 The pricing of the IPO gave Instacart a market worth of round $10 billion, considerably decrease than the $39 billion worth positioned on it after a fund-raising spherical in 2021.

-As of August, Instacart managed 70% of the third-party U.S. grocery supply market, in line with YipitData, a market analysis agency.
+As of August, Instacart managed 70% of the third-party U.S. grocery supply market, in accordance with YipitData, a market analysis agency.
 DoorDash controls round 10%.
 This week, DoorDash added extra U.S. grocers to its choices, together with Cub, Lowe’s Markets and Eataly.